-Attachment D Retail Dispensary Facility
+Attachment D Retail Dispensary Facility Alexander City

-Our location is just off and provides a large, welcoming environment for patients to access.
-With ample parking in the front, and overflow on the side of the building, this location will be able to adequately serve the nearly 15,000 residents of the side of the building.
+Our Alexander City location is just off US-280 and provides a large, welcoming environment for patients to access.
+With ample parking in the front, and overflow on the side of the building, this location will be able to adequately serve the nearly 15,000 residents of Alexander City.